 If I am awarded a scholarship, when will my school receive the funds?

-It is the Foundation’s scholarship fund distribution will take place after July 31st of the award year, until June 30th of the following year.
-Once all of the required paperwork has been turned in, it usually takes from 3-4 weeks for the school to receive the funds.
+It is the Foundation’s scholarship fund distribution will start after July 1st of the award year, until June 30th of the following first year of college.
+Once all of the required paperwork has been turned in, it usually takes from 2-3 weeks for the college to post the funds on your student account.
 Please note that the longer you wait to send in the required paperwork, the longer it will take for your school to receive the funds.

 What happens if I turned in all of the required documents and the school still does not have my scholarship funds?

-Please allow 3-4 weeks from the time the Enrollment Verification Form is submitted to the Foundation for your funds to be placed in your school account.
+Please allow 3 weeks from the time the Enrollment Verification Form is submitted to the Foundation for your funds to be placed in your school account.
 After this time, you should contact your Financial Aid Office to confirm whether or not they have received your funds.
-If they have not, call 813-574-0273 and we will let you know whether or not your school has cashed your check.
+If they have not, call 813-574-0273 and we will research to find out if your school has cashed your check.
 Once the school deposits your check, it is no longer the Foundation’s responsibility to keep track of your scholarship funds.